 There are several plugins for anything that you need to do in WordPress and when it comes to creating URL redirects in WordPress, there are so many options that a new user can sometimes really get confused which one to go with.

-So, I got a related question in our WordPress group on Facebook and decided to write this piece to provide my take on top 5 redirect plugins for WordPress.
+So, we got a related question in our WordPress group on Facebook and decided to write this piece to provide my take on top 5 redirect plugins for WordPress.

 Redirection plugin by author John Godley is the first one that comes up when you search for redirection in WordPress plugin library.
 This one happens to be my favorite one for a long time and there are good reasons for that.
 Here are some;